 There are 12 cranial nerves, the Optic Nerve being only 1 of them.
 It is crucial to stress that 6 of these 12 cranial nerves innervate the eye in various degrees resulting in an elaborate neural network of visual fibres.
 Subsequently, over 70% of all the nerve fibres in the brain is related to visual processing.

 Neuroplasticity, which is the basis of neuro-optometric rehabilitation, is the capability of these neurons & neural networks to modify their connections in response to new information from growth & development or from damage & dysfunction (concussion, brain disorders etc).
 Various techniques of Visual Therapy & more specifically PhotoTherapy actually induces & re-programs this neural network via sensory stimulation.

-Since our visual cortex is in the back of the head (occipital lobe), the optic nerve fibers have to travel through the entire brain in a unique pattern, before we can actually perceive vision; so if any deficiency occurs anywhere along these pathways, whether developmental, disease, or from trauma such as concussion, functional vision will be compromised to some extent - for ex. we can physically see, but we can not understand what we see!
+Since our visual cortex is in the back of the head (occipital lobe), the optic nerve fibers have to travel through the entire brain in a unique pattern, before we can actually perceive vision; so if any deficiency occurs anywhere along these pathways, whether developmental, disease, stress, vascular condition or from trauma such as concussion, functional vision will be compromised to some extent - for ex. we can physically see, but we can not understand what we see!

 Furthermore, the muscles around the eyes (extra-ocular muscles referred to as EOM), require accurate coordination to see single & clear – comfortably.